DS4SD/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 Before reviewing database security techniques, there are two fundamental steps in securing information assets that must be described:

-- GLYPH&lt;SM590000&gt; First, and most important, is the definition of a company's security policy .
+- GLYPH&lt;SM590000&gt; First, and most important, is the definition of a company’s security policy .
 Without a security policy, there is no definition of what are acceptable practices for using, accessing, and storing information by who, what, when, where, and how.
 A security policy should minimally address three things: confidentiality, integrity, and availability.
 - The monitoring and assessment of adherence to the security policy determines whether your security strategy is working.
 Often, IBM security consultants are asked to perform security assessments for companies without regard to the security policy.
 Although these assessments can be useful for observing how the system is defined and how data is being accessed, they cannot determine the level of security without a security policy.
 Without a security policy, it really is not an assessment as much as it is a baseline for monitoring the changes in the security settings that are captured.

 A security policy is what defines whether the system and its settings are secure (or not).